Random Schrodinger operators on long boxes, noise explosion and the GOE: GOE as a limit

-can be written as $(m+1)^{-1/2}s^2 (K+bI)$, where $b$ is a standard normal random variable, and $K$ is a version of the GOE: a real symmetric matrix with independent mean zero real normal entries so that
+\begin{remark} For the $G=\Z_m$ case the proposition shows that instead of letting $n\to \infty$ first and then $\sigma\to 0$ to get the eigenvalues of a Gaussian matrix as the limit of the spectrum (as in Theorem \ref{thm2}) we can achieve this by changing $\sigma$ with $n$.

+In the case when the graph is $\Z_m$, the matrix $\Re(B(1)-A(1))$ is the one we got in the proof of Theorem \ref{thm2}, it can be written as $(m+1)^{-1/2} (K+bI)$, where $b$ is a standard normal random variable, and $K$ is a version of the GOE: a real symmetric matrix with independent mean zero real normal entries with covariance structure (\ref{almostGOE}).
 Note that for the GOE, the diagonal terms have variance 2.
 The distribution of the matrix $K$ is not invariant under orthogonal conjugation.
 The $bI$ term amounts to a random shift of the local eigenvalue process. \end{remark}